kasun-fernando/personal-webpage/_pages/research.md

 ---
 Broadly speaking, the prime focus of my research is the interplay between probability theory, dynamical systems and statistics.
 I investigate
 - statistical properties of dynamical systems and Markov processes,
-- inferential statistics in the context of dynamical systems
+- inferential statistics in the context of dynamical systems, and
-- higher order asymptotics for limit theorems using spectral theory and a combination of techniques from classical probability theory, stochastic analysis, statistics and dynamical systems.
+- higher order asymptotics for limit theorems
+using spectral theory and a combination of techniques from classical probability theory, stochastic analysis, statistics and dynamical systems.
 Recently, I have started looking at
 - applications of machine learning to solve related problems.